Skip to main content

 Common Mistake

 Local extrema require the function to be defined in a neighborhood containing \(c\).
 That is, the function must be defined on both sides of \(c\) for the possibility of a local extremum at \(c\).
-Hence, endpoints of a function's domain are never considered to be local extrema even if they are absolute extrema.
+Hence, endpoints of a function's domain are never considered local extrema, even if they are absolute extrema.

 Given the graph of a function \(f\), it is sometimes easy to see where a local maximum or local minimum occurs.
-However, it is not always easy to see, since the interesting features on the graph of a function may not be visible because they occur at a very small scale.
+However, since the interesting features on the graph of a function may not be visible because they occur at a tiny scale, we might miss out on seeing these local extrema.
 Also, we may not have a graph of the function.
 In these cases, how can we use a formula for a function to determine where these extrema occur?

 Definition: Critical Numbers and Critical Points